Harold Carrington: Military career

 Harold Carrington was commissioned into the Royal Field Artillery in 1901; he served in the Second Boer War between 1901 and 1902 and then transferred to the Royal Horse Artillery in 1908.
-He served during World War I and earned the DSO in 1916.
+He served during the First World War and was awarded the Distinguished Service Order in 1916.

-He remained in the Army after the War: in 1932, after attending the Staff College, Camberley in 1920, he became a General Staff Officer with 4th Infantry Division moving on to become Commander, Royal Artillery for the 4th Infantry Division in 1932.
+Carrington remained in the army after the war, attending the Staff College, Camberley in 1920.
+He then became a General Staff Officer with the 4th Infantry Division, before moving on to become Commander, of Royal Artillery for the division in 1932.
 In 1936 he became a major general with command of the Royal Artillery at Army Headquarters in India.
-In 1939 he became Deputy Adjutant General at the War Office and in 1940 he was appointed General Officer Commanding-in-Chief Scottish Command and Governor of Edinburgh Castle: he retired in 1941.
+In 1939 he became Deputy Adjutant General at the War Office and in 1940 he was appointed General Officer Commanding-in-Chief Scottish Command and Governor of Edinburgh Castle: he was appointed a Knight Commander of the Order of the Bath (KCB) in the 1941 New Year Honours, before retiring later that year.

-He was also Colonel Commandant of the Royal Artillery from 1940 to 1950.
+Carrington was also Colonel Commandant of the Royal Artillery from 1940 to 1950.

 Retirement

-In retirement he worked for the Ministry of Supply between 1942 and 1945.
-He was appointed High Sheriff of Suffolk for 1953–54.
+In retirement Carrington worked for the Ministry of Supply from 1942 to 1945.
+He was appointed High Sheriff of Suffolk from 1953 to 1954.